Supported Bitcoin addresses in Phantom

 3. Select Native SegWit, Taproot, or both.

 Some apps require both address types.
-Enabling both can improve compatibility.
+Turning on both can improve compatibility.

 Restoring a Bitcoin wallet